-- South Harringay School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using school provided or approved communication channels; for example agreed systems such as Google Classroom. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our school code of conduct and E safety policies.
-When delivering remote learning, staff will follow our policy and guidance for remote learning. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-Parents /carers will be informed who from the school their child is going to be interacting with online and who they contact in case they need help and/or support. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parental controls are implemented at home.
+- South Harringay School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or agreed systems e.g. Google Classroom, Microsoft 365 or equivalent.
+Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our code of conduct.
+When delivering remote learning, staff will follow our policy and guidance for remote learning. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies.

+- Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+Parents /carers will be informed who from the school (if anyone) their child is going to be interacting with online and who they contact in case they need help and/or support. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parental controls are implemented at home.